MediaSFU/MediaSFU_SDK_Flutter/README.md

 5. **Chat (Direct & Group)**: Facilitate communication with direct and group chat options.
 6. **Cloud Recording (track-based)**: Customize recordings with track-based options, including watermarks, name tags, background colors, and more.
 7. **Managed Events**: Manage events with features to handle abandoned and inactive participants, as well as enforce time and capacity limits.

+### 🆕 New Advanced Media Access

+The SDK now includes powerful utility methods for fine-grained control over media devices and participant streams:

+- **`getMediaDevicesList`**: Enumerate available cameras and microphones with permission handling
+- **`getParticipantMedia`**: Retrieve specific participant's video or audio streams by ID or name

+These utilities enable advanced features like device selection interfaces, participant stream monitoring, and custom media routing.
+[Learn more in the Media Device & Stream Utilities section](#media-device-stream-utilities).

 # Getting Started <a name="getting-started"></a>